SusTra/IDA4Health/README.md

 <img src="Figure_correlations_2.png" width=400>

-<small>*Figure 1:* Example of a plot from the inference framework: correlation of nitric oxide (NO) with a standardised mortality rate of chronic lower respiratory disease.
-R² = coefficient of determination.</small>
+^*Figure 1:* Example of a plot from the inference framework: correlation of nitric oxide (NO) with a standardised mortality rate of chronic lower respiratory disease.
+R² = coefficient of determination.^

 ## How you can use it?